opticgroup/icmesh/index.md

 ---

 ### 📡 **How Does It Work?**
-We’ve placed several repeaters 📶 across the canyons, starting with Trabuco Canyon, to provide radio frequency coverage 🌍 over our rugged terrain.
-Using Meshtastic, an open-source mesh networking system 🌐, all you need is a small radio 📻 paired to your phone via Bluetooth 📲 to get up and running in minutes ⏱️—here’s how it works: Bobby can text Jack 💬 across the network, with messages hopping from device to device 🚀, bypassing obstacles and working without internet, power, or cell service 🚫
+We’ve placed several repeaters 📶 across the canyons, starting in Trabuco Canyon, to provide radio frequency coverage 🌍 over our rugged terrain.
+Using Meshtastic, an open-source mesh networking system 🌐, all you need is a small radio 📻 paired to your phone via Bluetooth 📲 to get up and running in minutes ⏱️—here’s an example of how it works: Bobby can text Jack 💬 across the network, with messages hopping from device to device 🚀, bypassing obstacles and working without internet, power, or cell service 🚫

 ![Community Example](images/community-example.jpg)